-INDICATOR TITLE INVESTIGATIONS: The number of investigations completed.
-Definition Investigations against registered auditors for improper conduct.
+INDICATOR TITLE INVESTIGATIONS: The number of investigations completed per annum.
+Definition Investigations into alleged improper conduct of registered auditors.
 Source of data Excel database of matters.
-Method of calculation/assessment Date order sorting of excel database, based on "date closed" column - a count of investigations.
-Means of verification Minutes of approval of plan by INVESCO/DAC and excel database.
-Assumptions The data stored in the plan is reliable, valid and timely.
-The volume of complaints received, and the complexity of certain complaints would be consistent with current matters.
-Disaggregation of beneficiaries (where applicable) Target for women: N/A. Target for youth: N/A. Target for people with disabilities: N/A. Spatial transformation (where applicable) Reflect on the contribution to spatial transformation priorities: N/A. Reflect on the spatial impact area: N/A. Calculation type Non-cumulative Reporting cycle Quarterly Desired performance Investigations are performed in terms of the plan.
+Method of calculation/assessment Date order sorting of excel database based on "date closed" column - a count of investigations completed in the period.
+Means of verification Minutes of the INVESCO and DAC meetings held during the period.
+Assumptions The data stored in the excel database is reliable.
+Disaggregation of beneficiaries (where applicable) Target for women: N/A. Target for youth: N/A. Target for people with disabilities: N/A. Spatial transformation (where applicable) Reflect on the contribution to spatial transformation priorities: N/A. Reflect on the spatial impact area: N/A. Calculation type Non-cumulative Reporting cycle Quarterly Desired performance The target number of investigations completed per annum is achieved.
 Indicator responsibility Director Investigations